Skip to main content

 how do I generate passwords without special characters for a legacy system

 Uncheck the 'Include symbols' option before generating.
 This produces alphanumeric-only passwords that work reliably in connection strings, shell scripts, and older APIs that treat characters like $, !, or @ as special syntax.
-You can also uncheck uppercase independently if the system enforces lowercase-only input, and the length control still applies so you can match the exact format the target system expects.
+You can also uncheck uppercase independently if the system enforces lowercase-only input.

 what length should I use for realistic-looking test passwords